On endomorphisms of projective varieties with numerically trivial canonical divisors: Proof of Theorems and

 \begin{proposition} Let $\pi:X\to A$ be a finite surjective morphism of normal projective varieties with $A$ being an abelian variety.
 Let $f:X\to X$ and $g:A\to A$ be surjective endomorphisms such that $g\circ \pi=\pi\circ f$.
 Suppose $g$ is PCD.
 Then $\pi$ is \'etale and hence $X$ is an abelian variety. \end{proposition} \begin{proof} Let $n:=\dim(X)$ and $d:=\deg f=\deg g$.
 By the ramification divisor formula, $K_X\sim \pi^*K_A+R_{\pi}\sim R_{\pi}$ where $R_{\pi}$ is the ramification divisor of $\pi$.
 By the ramification divisor formula again, $K_X\sim f^*K_X+R_f$ where $R_f$ is the ramification divisor of $f$.
 So $(f^n)^*R_{\pi}\sim R_{\pi}-\sum\limits_{i=0}^{n-1}(f^i)^*R_f$ for any $n>0$.
 Let $H$ be an ample Cartier divisor of $X$.
 Suppose $R_f\neq 0$.
 Note that $(f^i)^*R_{f}\cdot H^{n-1}$ is a positive integer for each $i\ge 0$.
 Then $0<(f^n)^*R_{\pi}\cdot H^{n-1}=R_{\pi}\cdot H^{n-1}-(\sum\limits_{i=0}^{n-1}(f^i)^*R_{f})\cdot H^{n-1}<0$ when $n\gg 1$, a contradiction.
 Therefore, $f^*R_{\pi}\sim R_{\pi}$ and hence $f_*R_{\pi}\equiv_w d R_{\pi}$ by the projection formula.
 Then $g_*\pi_*R_{\pi}\equiv_w \pi_*f_*R_{\pi}\equiv_w d \pi_*R_{\pi}$.
 By the projection formula again, $g^*(\pi_*R_{\pi})\equiv \pi_*R_{\pi}$.
 Note that $\pi_*R_{\pi}$ is nef and Cartier.
 By Theorem \ref{thm-pcd-cri2}, $R_{\pi}=0$.
 Since $A$ is smooth, $\pi$ is then \'etale by the purity of branch loci.
 Then $X$ is an abelian variety (cf.~\cite[Section 18, Theorem]{Mum}). \end{proof}

 We recall the following useful decomposition result by Nakayama and Zhang and refer to \cite[Definition 2.9]{Na-Zh} for the definition of weak Calabi-Yau varieties.
-Here, we recall a fact that for an abelian variety $A$ and a weak Calabi-Yau variety $S$, the Albanese map $\alb_{A\times S}$ is just the natrual projection $p_A:A\times S\to A$.
-Note that in the following, we remove the assumption about polarized endomorphisms in the original proposition by applying its proof without the argument of polarized endomorphisms.
+Here, we recall a fact that for an abelian variety $A$ and a weak Calabi-Yau variety $S$, the Albanese map $\alb_{A\times S}$ is just the natural projection $p_A:A\times S\to A$.
+Note that in the following, we remove the assumption about polarized endomorphisms in the original proposition by applying its proof without the argument related to polarized endomorphisms.

 \begin{proposition} (cf.~\cite[Proposition 3.5]{Na-Zh}) Let $f:X\to X$ be a surjective endomorphism of a klt projective variety $X$ with $K_X\sim_{\mathbb{Q}}0$.
 Then there exist a finite covering $\tau: A \times S \to X$ \'etale in codimension one for an abelian variety $A$ and a weak Calabi-Yau variety $S$, and surjective endomorphisms $f_A : A \to A$, $f_S : S \to S$ such that $\tau\circ (f_A\times f_S)=f\circ \tau$. \end{proposition}